orodec/code-verifier-backend/README.md

     - eslint --> rules for clean code
     - jest --> for test code
     - server --> for serve test coverage on web
+    - ts-loader --> library for transpilation
+    - swagger --> for documentation ours api

 ### Scripts de npm